 In order to control the UE behaviour in above cases, this solution proposes that the HPLMN may provide Slice based VPLMN Selection Policy (SVSP) to the UE.
 The policy indicates in which condition the UE is allowed to trigger VPLMN selection to find a network that supports slices the UE want to use.
 The operator may provide different policy depending on the UE.
 For example, the PCF may consider subscription of the UE, location, etc. to generate SVSP.
 The SVSP contains following information for each S-NSSAI:

-- Whether the UE can trigger VPLMN selection when the S-NSSAI the UE wants to use is not available
+- Whether the UE can trigger VPLMN selection when the S-NSSAI the UE wants to use is not available due to

-Editor's note: It is FFS whether the condition to trigger VPLMN selection after receiving slice-aware SoR information is needed to be specified.

-Editor's note: How to ensure that SVSP is not modified by VPLMN is FFS.
+- NSAC failure (maximum number of UEs for S-NSSAI)

+- NAS Mobility Management congestion control

+- NAS S-NSSAI based congestion control

+- Not allowed in the current registration area

+- Whether the UE can trigger VPLMN selection before using a slice in the URSP rule with "match all" traffic descriptor.

+NOTE 1: It is expected that SA3 will define end-to-end security-mechanism to ensure that VPLMN does not modifies UE policy.

+NOTE 2: In order to get the number of UEs registered for a network slice and number of PDU Sessions per network slice, the PCF can subscribe to notifications of network analytics related to "Load Level Information" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation as described in clause 6.3 of TS 23.288 [x].

 6.17.3 Procedures

 This procedure is used to deliver SVSP to the UE and supports both roaming and non-roaming scenarios.